 School Overview

-Florence Freshman Center's student population of 381 students has grown by 7% over five school years.
+Florence Freshman Center's student population of 325 students has declined by 7% over five school years.

 Grades Offered